LuizHAssuncao/personal-website/_posts/2018-05-05-useful-commands-for-text-manipulation.md

 ---
 layout: post
-title: Useful Commands for Text Manipulation
+title: Useful commands for text manipulation
 draft: true
 ---

 Long story short: I have used Windows for a long time in my career, since I was primarily using Microsoft technologies.
 And it was a nice period with beautiful windows helping me to complete my tasks.
-Until I try a *nix environment full-time and figure out the terminal powerful.
+Until I try a *nix environment full-time and I figured out the powerful terminal.

 Yes, I know.
 Windows has the Command Prompt, but it is not the same thing.
 Windows was created to democratize the access of a personal computer in the easiest way.
 While one of the Unix philosophy is to create programs that do only one thing (and do that only one thing very well).

-It may seem awkward to use these tools in the beginning, however afterward you can realize a boost in your productivity.
+It may seem awkward to use these tools in the beginning, however after a while you can realize a boost in your productivity.

 In this article, I want to show some useful commands for text manipulation tasks.
 Let's take a look.